 Statistics in Plain English

 Statistics in Plain English is a straightforward, conversational introduction to statistics that delivers exactly what its title promises.
-Each chapter begins with a brief overview of a statistic that describes what the statistic does and when to use it, followed by a detailed step-by-step explanation of how the statistic works and exactly what information it provides.
-Chapters also include an example of the statistic (or statistics) in use in real-world research, "Worked Examples," "Writing It Up" sections that demonstrate how to write about each statistic, "Wrapping Up and Looking Forward" sections, and practice work problems.
+Each chapter begins with a brief overview of a statistic (or set of statistics) that describes what the statistic does and when to use it, followed by a detailed step-by-step explanation of how the statistic works and exactly what information it provides.
+Chapters also include an example of the statistic (or statistics) used in real-world research, "Worked Examples," "Writing It Up" sections that demonstrate how to write about each statistic, "Wrapping Up and Looking Forward" sections, and practice work problems.

-This 5th Edition features several key additions and changes.
-First, a new chapter on person-centered analyses, including cluster analysis and latent class analysis (LCA) has been added (Chapter 16).
-Person-centered analysis is an important alternative to the more commonly used variable-centered analyses (e.g., t tests, ANOVA, regression) and is gaining popularity in social-science research.
-Next, the chapter on non-parametric statistics (Chapter 14) was enhanced significantly with in-depth descriptions of Mann-Whitney U, Kruskall-Wallace, and Wilcoxon Signed-Rank analyses.
-These non-parametric statistics are important alternatives to statistics that rely on normally distributed data.
-This new edition also includes more information about the assumptions of various statistics, including a detailed explanation of the assumptions and consequences of violating the assumptions of regression (Chapter 13).
-There is more information provided about the importance of the normal distribution in statistics (Chapters 4 and 7).
-Finally, each of the last nine chapters includes an example from the real world of research that employs the statistic, or statistics, covered in the chapter.
-Altogether, these improvements provide important foundational information about how inferential statistics work and additional statistical tools that are commonly used by researchers in the social sciences.
+Thoroughly updated throughout, this edition features several key additions and changes.
+First, a new chapter on person-centered analyses, including cluster analysis and latent class analysis (LCA) has been added, providing an important alternative to the more commonly used variable-centered analyses (e.g., t tests, ANOVA, regression).
+Next, the chapter on non-parametric statistics has been enhanced with in-depth descriptions of Mann-Whitney U, Kruskal-Wallis, and Wilcoxon Signed-Rank analyses, in addition to the detailed discussion of the Chi-square statistic found in the previous edition.
+These nonparametric statistics are widely used when dealing with nonnormally distributed data.
+This edition also includes more information about the assumptions of various statistics, including a detailed explanation of the assumptions and consequences of violating the assumptions of regression, as well as more coverage of the normal distribution in statistics.
+Finally, the book features a multitude of real-world examples throughout to aid student understanding and provides them with a solid understanding of how several statistics techniques commonly used by researchers in the social sciences work.

 Statistics in Plain English is suitable for a wide range of readers, including students taking their first statistics course, professionals who want to refresh their statistical memory, and undergraduate or graduate students who need a concise companion to a more complicated text used in their class.
 The text works as a standalone or as a supplement and covers a range of statistical concepts from descriptive statistics to factor analysis and person-centered analyses.

-1. Introduction to Social Science Research Principles and Terminology 2.
-Measures of Central Tendency 3.
-Measures of Variability 4.
-The Normal Distribution 5.
-Standardization and z Scores 6.
-Standard Errors 7.
-Statistical Significance, Effect Size, and Confidence Intervals 8. t Tests 9.
-One-Way Analysis of Variance 10.
-Factorial Analysis of Variance 11.
-Repeated-Measures Analysis of Variance 12.
-Correlation 13.
-Regression 14.
-Non-Parametric Statistics 15.
-Factor Analysis and Reliability Analysis: Data Reduction Techniques 16.
-Person-Centered Analysis Appendix A. Area Under the Normal Curve Beyond z Appendix B. Critical Values of the t Distributions Appendix C: Critical Values of the F Distributions Appendix D: Critical Values of the Studentized Range Statistic (for Tukey HSD Tests) Appendix E: Fisher’s z Transformations for Correlation Coefficients Appendix F: Critical Values of the Mann-Whitney U Statistic Appendix G: Critical Values for Wilcoxon Signed-Rank Test Appendix H: Critical Values of the X2 Distributions
+1. Introduction to Social Science Research Principles and Terminology, 2.
+Measures of Central Tendency, 3.
+Measures of Variability, 4.
+The Normal Distribution, 5.
+Standardization and z Scores, 6.
+Standard Errors, 7.
+Statistical Significance, Effect Size, and Confidence Intervals, 8. t Tests, 9.
+One-Way Analysis of Variance, 10.
+Factorial Analysis of Variance, 11.
+Repeated-Measures Analysis of Variance, 12.
+Correlation, 13.
+Regression, 14.
+Nonparametric Statistics, 15.
+Factor Analysis and Reliability Analysis: Data Reduction Techniques, 16.
+Person-Centered Analysis, Appendix A. Area Under the Normal Curve Beyond Z, Appendix B. Critical Values of the t Distributions, Appendix C. Critical Values of the F Distributions, Appendix D. Critical Values of the Studentized Range Statistic (for Tukey HSD Tests), Appendix E: Table of the Fischer’s Z Transformations for Correlation Coefficients, Appendix F. Critical Values of the Mann-Whitney U Statistic, Appendix G. Critical Values for Wilcoxon Signed-Rank Test, Appendix H. Critical Values of the X2 Distributions